prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 > the distinctness of a lower boundary---either stratigraphic, faunal or
 > floral.[@berry_term_1926 16]

-Setting these complaints alongside a recent analysis of ongoing critiques leveled at the Anthropocene, as catalogued and categorized by Jan Zalasiewicz and his coauthors, the similarities are hard to miss.
+Setting these complaints alongside the critiques leveled at the Anthropocene, as catalogued and categorized by Jan Zalasiewicz *et al.*, the similarities are hard to miss.
 Berry argues that the Psychozoic atavistically recenters the human; contemporary critics note that “it is anthropocentric to suggest that we are special”.
 The temporal boundaries implied by the Psychozoic